alfanhui/evexerxes-discord-bot/README.md

 npm start
 ```

+## Features

+* notify when corp contracts are created
+* * validate if its from an accepted station

 ## ideas

 * have a onboarding to discord where ranks match discord groups -> promotion in eve automatically enroles players in discord groups.
 When players leave, they can be automatically unenrolled

 * notify when someone wants to join or has left the corp
-* notify when corp contracts are created
 * show available corperate blueprints
 * show / notify on corp wallet changes
 * notify significant changes to corperate containers ( putting in, taking away)